bunto/bunto/site/_docs/frontmatter.md

 permalink: /docs/frontmatter/
 ---

-The front matter is where Jekyll starts to get really cool.
-Any file that contains a [YAML](http://yaml.org/) front matter block will be processed by Jekyll as a special file.
+The front matter is where Bunto starts to get really cool.
+Any file that contains a [YAML](http://yaml.org/) front matter block will be processed by Bunto as a special file.
 The front matter must be the first thing in the file and must take the form of valid YAML set between triple-dashed lines.
 Here is a basic example: